 A Little About Puerto Rico’s Bioluminescent Bays

 Bioluminescent bays are special because they contain microorganisms called dinoflagellates that when bothered or agitated, light up.
 This means anything really moving at a semi-rapid pace in the water will cause these little babies to glow.

 Going on a bioluminescent bay Puerto Rico tour in any of the three bays will be life changing.
-However, each bay is a different experience.
+However, each bay is a different experience and you are only allowed to swim in one of Puerto Rico’s bioluminescent bays.
 Here is the breakdown of each of the bays and what you need to know before making your decision:

 - Is located on the island if Vieques and you have to take a ferry to get here.
 Because of this, you will likely have to stay overnight on the island.

-- This bay is the brightest bioluminescent bay in the world.
+- This bay is the brightest bioluminescent bay in not just Puerto Rico, but the world.
 Locals told me this is because there is no light pollution nearby.
 It isn’t because the microorganisms are necessarily brighter themselves, but that the concentration of organisms is higher coupled with the fact that it’s because it’s SO dark in the bay.